vtqveant/vtqveant/README.md

 ### Notable Projects

-  * Arranged and fulfilled transfer of technical infrastructure to AWS from Yandex Cloud to mitigate sanctions-related risks, which allowed undisturbed business operations in the global market.
-Secured AWS Activate funding for the AWS-based infrastructure of Evolwe project.
+  * Arranged and fulfilled transfer of technical infrastructure to AWS from Yandex Cloud to mitigate sanctions-related risks and secured AWS Activate funding for a project in the field of empathetic AI, which allowed undisturbed business operations in the global market.
-  * Established and led a national machine learning team in a large international company (AliExpress).
-Delivered multiple projects related to search and recommendation solutions for a large-scale international e-commerce platform.
+  * Established and led a national machine learning team in a large international e-commerce company.
+Delivered multiple projects related to social e-commerce, search and recommendation solutions.
-  * A simulation project in the domain of transportation management targeted at scalable cloud-based infrastructure (OpenStack, AnyLogic), early stage research for a prominent logistics service provider Samokat.
+  * A simulation project in the domain of transportation management targeted at scalable cloud-based infrastructure (OpenStack, AnyLogic), early stage research for a prominent logistics service provider.
   * A prototype [syntactic annotation tool](https://github.com/vtqveant/ccg-corpus) for OpenCorpora based on categorial grammar, parsing as deduction and proof assistant technology.
   * [An interpreter for natural language commands](https://github.com/vtqveant/open-synsem) for a smart home system based on OpenCCG semantic parser and a [hybrid logic model checker](https://github.com/vtqveant/hlmc).
   * A series of productivity and entertainment oriented virtual assistants for mobile platforms, including a Turing-100 winning virtual assistant Everfriends (originating from the dialogue manager backing «Eugene Goostman» chatbot).